Mithu Alur

-Mithu Alur (born 27 March 1943 and usually referred to as Dr. Mithu Alur) is the founder chairperson of The Spastic Society of India – now rechristened ADAPT – Able Disable All People Together.
+Mithu Alur (born 27 March 1943) is the founder chairperson of The Spastic Society of India – now rechristened ADAPT – Able Disable All People Together.
 She is an educator, disability rights activist, researcher, writer and published author on issues concerning people with disability in India.

 Alur is a pioneer in the care and education of people with Neuro-Muscular and Developmental Disabilities, like cerebral palsy, autism, Down syndrome and intellectual disabilities.

 Early life and education

 Alur was born and raised in Kolkata.
 She did her higher education in Delhi in Miranda House.
 She acquired a bachelor's degree in English literature from the University of Delhi in 1963.
 In 1965, she married Ranjit Chib.
 A year later Malini Chib was born.

 Malini was diagnosed with cerebral palsy.
 Finding that no proper school for children with disabilities exited in India, in 1968 she trained as a teacher in the field of special education at the Institute of Education (IOE), University of London.